syncfusion-content/wpf-docs/wpf/Calendar/Working-with-Calendar.md

 ### Custom UI for day cell using template

-You can customize the apperance of day cell by using the [DayCellsDataTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~DayCellsStyle.html) property.
+You can customize the appearance of day cell by using the [DayCellsDataTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~DayCellsStyle.html) property.
 The `DataContext` of the `DayCellsDataTemplate` is `DayCell`.

 {% tabs %}
 {% highlight XAML %}